The Lowery Law Group

-The DDS office reviews the information and medical records provided with the application.
+The DDS office reviews the information provided with the application and collects medical documentation from your physicians.
 DDS will request information on your daily activities and additional information regarding your work history.
 If the examiner reviewing your case does not have enough medical documentation to make a determination, you may be referred for a consultative exam.
+The processing time at the initial level is approximately 6 months from the date you file your initial application.

 If your initial disability application is denied, a request for reconsideration must be filed within 60 days of the initial denial notice.

-At reconsideration applications are reviewed by a different DDS examiner.
+At the reconsideration level, applications are reviewed by a different DDS examiner.
 During the reconsideration process you will want to provide updated information regarding visits to your doctor or information on any new treatment that you have received.
-You will again be asked to completed forms regarding your daily activities and work history.
+You will again be asked to complete forms regarding your daily activities and work history.
+The processing time at the reconsideration level is approximately 6 months from the date you file your appeal.